 After that trip, Ward’s eyes were opened.
 He was impressed by Nick’s attention to the workers and the care given to education and the environment.
 He decided to take a chance and buy directly from Nick Bocklandt’s farm.
 UTZ was born.

 In 2002, Nick Bocklandt and Ward de Groote officially launched UTZ Kapeh to bring sustainable coffee certification to a global market and spread the impact of sustainable farming practices worldwide.

 UTZ Kapeh proved successful and evolved from a ‘corporate initiative’ to an independent and robust standard for sustainable coffee production.
-Within five years of launching, UTZ was able to expand its offerings to include certified cocoa and tea.
+Within five years of launching, the UTZ program was able to expand its offerings to include certified cocoa and tea.
 In 2007, the UTZ Kapeh name was changed to UTZ Certified to reflect this broader scope.

 In 2016, as our scope continued to widen and we started to collaborate more and more with different stakeholders to work on complex issues like child labor, living wage and climate change, our name changed again to better reflect our business.
 Shortened to simply, UTZ, this name gives us the flexibility to extend our reach further in different directions, enabling us to make an even greater impact on sustainable production around the world.

 Currently, the UTZ program is the largest certification program for coffee and cocoa in the world.
 In 2017 we celebrated our 15th anniversary and in January 2018 we joined forces with the Rainforest Alliance to create even more impact for people and planet.
 Join us as our journey continues and see where our organization, and the mission behind it, take us next.
 Read all about the new 2020 Certification Program.

 Curious to see how your company can benefit from working with the UTZ program?
 Want to know more how we can help your business flourish?
 Simply send us an email.
 Watch the animated video about the UTZ story below: